mc-datapacks/staff-guideline/src/review_global_ignore.md

 2. Verify entity creation

 ![](./review/correct_git_usage.png)
-> This is a valid place to not use global ignoring tag since this is a temporary entity that is kill off rightaway.
+> This is a valid place to not use global ignoring tag since this is a temporary entity that is killed off right away.

 ![](./review/correct_git_usage_2.png)
 > This is a valid place to not use global ignoring tag since this is a custom mob entity that *should* be able to be manipulated by other datapacks.
 Such as receiving damage or being push away.